keepthekeep/KeepTheKeep/index.md

 ### Support or Contact

 Do you think you found a bug?
-Please report to us with a [Pre filled template email](mailto:keepthekeepgame@gmail.com?Subject=BugReport%20Text&Body=To help us understand the issue please provide us the following information:).
+Please report to us with a [Pre filled template email](mailto:keepthekeepgame@gmail.com?Subject=BugReport&Body=%0To help us understand the issue please provide us the following information:%0%0- Game version (can be found in the 'Info' button in the welcome screen%0- Operating System version (iOS or android)%0- Steps to reproduce the issue ()%0- Attach a screenshot showing the issue).
-To help us understand the issue please provide us the following information:
-- Game version (can be found in the 'Info' button in the welcome screen)
-- Operating System version (iOS or android)
-- Steps to reproduce the issue ()
-- Screenshots if you have any